keybittech/awayto/README.md

 # Awayto

 Awayto is a workflow enhancing platform, producing great value with minimal investment.
 With all the ways there are to reach a solution, it's important to understand the landscape.
-Let us help you choose the right path.
+The right path, a way to be discovered.

 There are a few tenants of Awayto:
 - Enhance the developer experience